Shopify/polaris/polaris.shopify.com/content/components/typography/text.md

 ## Variant tokens

-Each variant uses a predetermined combination of the [font tokens](/tokens/font) to set the size and line height.
+Each variant uses a predetermined combination of the [font tokens](/tokens/font) to set the font size and line height.
 Heading variants have a set font weight but can be overridden by using the `fontWeight` prop.

 | Variant      | Font size token     | px value | rem value | Font line height token | Font weight token          | Reponsive |
 | ------------ | ------------------- | -------- | --------- | ---------------------- | -------------------------- | --------- |